percona/pmm-doc/docs/how-to/configure.md

 > - If the Security Threat Tool is enabled in PMM Settings, Telemetry is automatically enabled.
 >
 > - Telemetry is sent immediately; the 24-hour grace period is not honored.
+>

+If you'll disable the already enabled Telemetry feature PMM will stop sending data and all feature where you can get some data from Percona will be not available to be enabled

 ### Check for updates

 When active, PMM will automatically check for updates and put a notification in the home page *Updates* dashboard if any are available.

+If you'll disable the already enabled Check for Updates feature you will not be longer informed about new versions of PMM and might miss important features we'll ad in future

 ### Security Threat Tool